lgbouma/lgbouma.com/content/bio.md

 Winn](https://scholar.princeton.edu/jwinn/home).
-I continued my research as a [51 Pegasi b](https://www.hsfoundation.org/fellow/luke-bouma-ph-d-candidate/) fellow at Caltech from 2021 to 2024, and I have recently begun a new position as a postdoctoral fellow at the Carnegie Observatories, also in Pasadena, California.
+I continued my research as a [51 Pegasi b](https://www.hsfoundation.org/fellow/luke-bouma-ph-d-candidate/) fellow at Caltech from 2021 to 2024, and I currently work as a Carnegie Fellow at the Observatories of the Carnegie Institution for Science, also in Pasadena, California.

 [comment]: <>  (
 I graduated from the University of Southern California in 2015 with Bachelor's